-Palace Insiders Allege Meghan Markle Was Behind Archie’s Birth Certificate Change Despite Her Public Rebuke
+Palace Insiders Allege Meghan Markle Was Behind Archie's Birth Certificate Change Despite Her Public Rebuke

 "The language used suggesting it was 'the Palace' who 'dictated' it is somewhat unfortunate, as it certainly wasn't addressed like that," the source said.

-“The statement and its wording poses more questions than it answers unfortunately,” the insider concluded.
+"The statement and its wording poses more questions than it answers unfortunately."

-Even before the insiders spoke out, royal fans had expressed skepticism that the royals had mandated the change, especially since Kate Middleton’s name on all three of her children’s certificates is the same format as Meghan’s original entry.
+Even before the insiders spoke out, fans had expressed skepticism that the royals had mandated the change, especially since Kate Middleton's name on all three of her children's certificates is in the same format as Meghan's original entry.

-That said, Meghan’s spokesperson claimed in yesterday’s public statement that there were documents that could back up Meghan’s allegations.
-It remains to be seen whether said documents will be released to the public to shed light on the allegations.
-In addition, the Sussexes have often complained about false reporting, and The Mirror’s scoop has not yet been verified by a second outlet.
+That said, Meghan's spokesperson claimed in yesterday's public statement that there were documents that could back up Meghan's allegations.
+It remains to be seen whether said documents will be released to the public to shed light on the claims.
+In addition, the Sussexes have often complained about false reporting, and the Daily Mirror's scoop has not yet been verified by a second outlet.

 However, this is not the first time that leaks from courtiers have contradicted statements made by the duchess.
-As was previously covered by The Inquisitr, one “high grade” anonymous aide alleged that former actress had not been truthful in court documents submitted in her lawsuit against Associated Newspapers Limited.
+As covered by The Inquisitr, one "high grade" anonymous aide alleged that the former actress had not been truthful in court documents submitted in her lawsuit against Associated Newspapers Limited.
 The aide went so far as to contact her opposing counsel about the matter.